KyloIO/kylo-docs/how-to-guides/NiFiProcessorsDocs.rst

 The driver class can then be referred to in the property **Source Driver** in **StandardSqoopConnectionService** controller service configuration.
 For example: **com.mysql.jdbc.Driver.**

-**Tip**: Avoid providing the driver class name in the controller service configuration.
+.. tip:: Avoid providing the driver class name in the controller service configuration.
 Sqoop will try to infer the best connector and driver for the transfer on the basis of the **Source Connection String** property configured for **StandardSqoopConnectionService** controller service.

 Passwords
 ~~~~~~~~~